 - Banded forward and backward stepping with these resistance bands

-One of the brands I trust as a healthcare professional and personally for my own feet is KURU.
+Alongside exercise for foot health, one of the shoe brands I trust as a healthcare professional and personally for my own feet is KURU.
 These shoes are designed especially for people that have arthritis with a special technology in the sole.
 You can check them out here.

 You can also check out some other recommendations especially if you are exercising or working outside on concrete here.